amzn/nimbus-jose-jwt_aws-kms-extension/README.md

 There are various scripts included in this package, which you can use to perform various encryption/signing operations.
 You can find Gradle tasks and available options of these scripts in `scripts.gradle` file.

+# Security

+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

+# License

+This project is licensed under the Apache-2.0 License.